Suing For Weather-Related injury?

 If you're too incapacitated to take the pictures yourself while waiting for an ambulance, ask someone else to take photos with your phone, or to take pictures with their own phone and send them with you.
 Get the phone number of someone else who was there.

-As early after the accident as possible, call a personal injury lawyer to discuss the particulars of the accident Get the help you need.
+As early after the accident as possible, call a personal injury lawyer in South Bend to discuss the particulars of the accident Get the help you need.